Human Engineering Laboratory: Research

 The Human Engineering Laboratory was responsible for providing the Army with human factors engineering support in the design of combat vehicles, aviation, artillery air defense, weapons, equipment, and more.
 Human factors engineering places more support in considering the needs and convenience of the operator early in the design phase of weapons and equipment in order to reduce training time, labor, and human error.
 Researchers at HEL and its field offices conducted human performance tests at Aberdeen Proving Ground or other military installations and later work with material developers and contractors in the material acquisition process to apply their findings in material design.
 For these human performance tests, researchers brought in non-commissioned officers from the Army’s major military specialties as well as regular combat troops and soldiers who completed basic training to help evaluate how an equipment would fare in a battlefield environment.

 HEL’s research covered areas such as the following: acoustics research, communications-electronics, fire support control, forward area supply and transfer, human visual aspects, learning and memory, logistics systems, military operations on urbanized terrain, physiological and gender factors, robotics, selective attention, stress research, systems integration, target acquisition, test bed vehicle development, text and graphic displays, visual performance, and visual search.

 HEL initially had three directorates to govern its research and responsibilities.
-Teams in the Behavioral Research Directorate managed basic human factors research that studied systems from a soldier’s point of view.
+The Behavioral Research Directorate managed basic human factors research that studied systems from a soldier’s point of view.
 Researchers focused on factors such as vision, hearing, endurance, stress, strength, height, and weight, and recorded their findings in a large data bank that other Defense agencies could access.
 The Systems Performance and Concepts Directorate maintained research teams that performed tests on various weapons and equipment.
-Taking into account everything from noise levels produced by a gun to the ease with which an operator could reach a vehicle’s brake pedal, researchers in this directorate evaluated the man-machine interface for gaps in safety and efficiency.
-Finally, teams in the Human Engineering Applications Directorate worked directly with military installations to ensure that all projects took human factors engineering into account during the design process.
-In addition to aiding the design and development of military technologies, HEL researchers also conducted troubleshooting to identify human engineering problems whenever soldiers in the fielded reported issues with operating or maintaining a piece of equipment.
+Considering everything from noise levels produced by a gun to the ease with which an operator could reach a vehicle’s brake pedal, researchers in this directorate evaluated the man–machine interface for gaps in safety and efficiency.
+Finally, the Human Engineering Applications Directorate worked directly with military installations to ensure that all projects took human factors engineering into account during the design process.
+In addition to aiding the design and development of military technologies, HEL researchers also conducted troubleshooting to identify human engineering problems whenever soldiers in the field reported issues with operating or maintaining a piece of equipment.

 By the late 1980s, HEL was reorganized and divided into six technical divisions: Aviation and Air Defense, Behavioral Research, Close Combat-Light and Heavy, Combat Service Support, Fire Support and Target Acquisition, and Field Support.